visvar/visvar.github.io/README.md

 `npm start`
 - starts compiling the whole webpage
 - **Read the output of the script.
 Missing files and information will be printed there**
-- After compiling you can inspect the local version by opening `index.html` in a browser.
+- After compiling, you can inspect the local version by opening `index.html` in a browser.
 You will need to reload the page (e.g., press (CTRL) F5) in the browser to see changes!

 `npm start -- email`
 - compiles the webpage, but the information about missing files and information will be formatted as emails to copy and paste.

 `npm run compile`
-- can be run for a fast compile of the HTML if publications, images, etc., did not change.
+- can be run for a fast compile of the HTML if publications, images, etc., have not changed.

 Compiling not working, weird output?
 Check if you have [Microsoft HPC Pack installed, containing another node.exe](https://stackoverflow.com/a/29579878)

 ### Publishing

-If git shows that files changed, but without any actual changes, the problem is likely line endings.
+If Git shows that files have changed, but without any actual changes, the problem is likely due to line endings.
 To fix this, please adjust your git settings as follows (-global is optional):

 `git config --global core.autocrlf input`

 Ask @ChristianKrauter to make you a contributor.

-To publish changes simply do a git commit and push, e.g., run
+To publish changes, do a git commit and push, e.g., run

 - `git add .`
 - `git commit -m "some useful commit message"`